 partitions.yml file, located in the build folder directory, or run

 You must enable the Partition Manager to make the

 partition_manager_report target available.

-This immutable bootloader runs after every reset and establishes the root of trust by verifying the signature and metadata of the next image in the boot sequence.
+The immutable bootloader runs after every reset and establishes the root of trust by verifying the signature and metadata of the next image in the boot sequence.
 If the verification fails, the boot process stops.
 This way, the immutable bootloader can guarantee that the next image in the boot sequence will not start up if it has been tampered with in any way.
 For example, if an attacker attempts to take over the device by altering the firmware, the device will not boot, and thus not run the infected code.

-Except for providing your own keys, there is no need to modify the immutable bootloader in any way before you program it.
 The verification provided by this bootloader is recommended and suitable for all the most common user scenarios and includes the following checks:

 Signature verification - Verifies that the key used for signing the next image in the boot sequence matches one of the provided public keys.

 During this stage, the bootloader checks that the image is authentic (comes only from its original author) and integral (it was not changed by accident).